Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/receipt.md

 ## 📄 **TSV Receipt Example**

-The TSV format provides a row-by-row breakdown of each process for every analysis, making it easy to filter and analyze in spreadsheet applications:
+The TSV format provides a row-by-row breakdown of each process for every analysis, which makes it easy to filter and analyze in spreadsheet applications:

 ```tsv
 submitter_analysis_id	overall_status	process	status	exit_code	timestamp	error_message	file_manager_analysis_id	analysis_type	study_id	analysis_state	published_at